Sex Crime Allegations And Convictions Have Serious Consequences

 When you register as a sex offender, information about you and your offense will be available to the public and community watch groups.
 This means that when you apply for a job or move into a new neighborhood, you may have issues because of your conviction.

 Speak To A Lawyer About Your Case | Free Consultations

-To get answers to your questions, advice about your case and skilled representation, talk to attorney Jeffrey Kippa.
-Call his law firm at 920-944-3352 or set up an appointment online.
-From his office in Appleton, he represents clients in Green Bay and Oshkosh and throughout Wisconsin.
+To get answers to your questions, advice about your case and skilled representation, talk to attorney J. Kippa Law, LLC.
+Call the law firm at 920-733-1100 or set up an appointment online.
+From our office in Appleton, we represent clients from Green Bay to Oshkosh, and throughout Wisconsin.